Mon Feb 17 2020

 This was a super productive past couple days, and I'm very happy with the result.
 I'm hoping that soon we can show off the full game and prepare for launch.

 Next I'll be doing a load test with simulating millions of active clients and having the backend continually keep them in sync.
-I suspect that will be much harder.
-The websocket library I'm using currently dies at 1k connections on my Windows machine (that's 32 threads and 64gb of ram).
-Hopefully it performs well in a POSIX environment.
+This is much harder and will be covered in separate blog posts.
+Cheers!